-VB6 is not a full OOP in the sense that it does not have inheritance capabilities although it can make use of some benefits of inheritance.
-However, VB2008 is a fully functional Object Oriented Programming Language, just like other OOP such as C++ and Java.
-It is different from the earlier versions of VB because it focuses more on the data itself while the previous versions focus more on the actions.
-Previous versions of VB are procedural or functional programming languages without OOP capabilities.
-Some other procedural programming languages are C, Pascal and Fortran.
+Visual Basic 6 is not an object-oriented programming language because it does not have inheritance capabilities.
+On the other hand, VB2008 is an Object Oriented Programming Language, just like other OOP such as C++ and Java.
+It is different from VB6 because it focuses more on the data itself while VB6 focuses more on the actions.
+VB6 is known as a procedural or functional programming language.
+Some other procedural programming languages are C, Pascal, and Fortran.

 A class consists of data members as well as methods.
 In VB2008, the program structure to define a Human class can be written as follows:

 Public Class Human 'Data Members Private Name As String Private Birthdate As String Private Gender As String Private Age As Integer 'Methods Overridable Sub ShowInfo( ) MessageBox.Show(Name) MessageBox.Show(Birthdate) MessageBox.Show(Gender) MessageBox.Show(Age) End Sub End Class